keithmcnulty/scraping/web_scraping_tutorial.md

 wiki_didyouknow()
 ```

-    ## Did you know that the verses of the inscription on the funerary Stele of Arniadas are said to be "extraordinarily similar" to the words of Hector in the Iliad?
+    ## Did you know that Joe Biden prefers the Chevrolet Corvette, but Joe Biden prefers the Pontiac Trans Am?
 (Courtesy of Wikipedia)

 ``` r
 wiki_onthisday()
 ```

-    ## Did you know that on this day in 1759 – French and Indian War: Rather than defend Fort Carillon near present-day Ticonderoga, New York, from an approaching 11,000-man British force, French Brigadier General François-Charles de Bourlamaque withdrew his troops and attempted to blow up the fort.
+    ## Did you know that on this day in 1953 – In Short Creek, Arizona, police conducted a mass arrest of approximately 400 Mormon fundamentalists for polygamy.
 (Courtesy of Wikipedia)